 Traders misleading customers about the availability of goods risk breaching the Fair Trading Act and a fine of up to $600,000.
 If you think a retailer has misled you, make a complaint to the Commerce Commission.

 We recommend using a debit or credit card to shop online – that way you can apply for a chargeback if the correct goods don’t show up.

 Every time you enter your credit card information, check the site is secure.
 In your browser, look for a small padlock symbol near the address bar in your browser and whether this address starts with “https” (the “s” stands for secure) rather than the standard “www” or “http”.

 Take a screenshot of your completed order or save a copy of the order confirmation in case something goes wrong.
 Keep an eye on your bank statements.
-If you spot anything unusual – such as 2 transactions for 1 item – contact your bank immediately.
+If you spot anything unusual – such as two transactions for one item – contact your bank immediately.

 If your parcel doesn’t show up, you’ll be able to claim a refund if the retailer agreed to deliver an item by a set date.
 But even if you haven’t agreed on a date, the Consumer Guarantees Act (CGA) requires delivery to be within a “reasonable” time.

 Retailers are also on the hook if the item arrives damaged and they’ve arranged delivery – don’t let them fob you off by blaming the courier.

 If you make a purchase from a trader operating in our market, regardless of whether it’s a Kiwi-based company or not, it’s covered by our consumer legislation.

 Any company conducting business here has to comply with the Fair Trading Act and CGA.
 However, the CGA is self-enforcing – you’ll have to take a business to the Disputes Tribunal if it fails to comply – so holding a retailer to account can be easier if it has an office here.